-A wise man once said, "There is no geographical - I pick out the best pieces and wash, repair, solution to an emotional problem."
-So, if you ever or alter them if needed.
-It's time-consuming, but together with our in-house marketing team, we find yourself in despair and in need of repair, there make them available for everyone.
-That's someare solutions.
-So, until there's a Nudie Jeans Rething I love about my job: diving into heaps of prepair Shop in your city, you can visit one of our loved jeans; it's awesome being reminded of all official Repair Partners, or order a free Repair Kit these different fits we've launched over the years. and get your DIY on.
-We also have Mobile Repair And I love well-worn denim, and seeing the fades Stations on tour, visiting stores across Europe.
+A wise man once said, "There is no geographical solution to an emotional problem."
+So, if you ever find yourself in despair and in need of repair, there are solutions.
+So, until there's a Nudie Jeans Repair Shop in your city, you can visit one of our official Repair Partners, or order a free Repair Kit and get your DIY on.
+We also have Mobile Repair Stations on tour, visiting stores across Europe.